 Glynn explains MākuSafe’s EHS 4.0 technology is packed with quite a few sensors designed to capture granular data and have a clear view of safety conditions in the workplace.
 The data collected is then organized and presented in a web dashboard so managers and company leadership can see any areas of concern on the worksite or in the workplace.

 Typical worker safety concerns could be high decibel levels leading to hearing loss, repetitive or strenuous motion, poor lighting conditions, or poor air quality.
 Glynn explained that sometimes a “safe” work area can be only a few feet away from a “dangerous” work area.

 How do you make hardware and tech?

 I wanted to know how Glynn figured out how to make a complex piece of tech with no previous experience.
 I can wrap my head around creating a project in CAD, and 3D printing it, but how did he figure out how to make circuit boards and find sensors?
-He explained that asking for help and swallowing your ego is a big part of the learning process.
+He explains that asking for help and swallowing your ego is a big part of the learning process.

-I’d also recommend signing up for my newsletter, which is packed with entrepreneurial resources, and PR resources to amplify your message to the masses.
+I’d also recommend signing up for my newsletter, which is packed with entrepreneurial and PR resources to amplify your message to the masses.